andre-ye/uni/docs/cs/cse-143/data.md

 | 90+ | 231 | 78 | 35.2 | 23.1 |
 | Total | 656 | 337 | | |

 2 students scored full points and 8 students scored 99 points.
+The mean was 69 points.